AgoraIO/agora_doc_source/README.md

 Details:

-- RTC APIs for Reuse
- This topic contains the API syntaxes for all platforms.
+- RTC APIs for Reuse: This topic contains the API syntaxes for all platforms.
 It is conrefed in each API topic with a platform filter.

 - Windows API ditamap
-  - Keys RTC C++ API

-    Key definitions of API names for C++.
+  - Keys RTC C++ API: Key definitions of API names for C++.

-  - windows.ditaval

-    Include the Windows platform only.
+  - windows.ditaval: Include the Windows platform only.

   - Relations

-    - Method-Class relationship table

-      Classes need to have related methods.
+    - Method-Class relationship table: Classes need to have related methods.

-    - Method-Callback relationship table

-      Methods and callbacks have bidirectional relationship.
+    - Method-Callback relationship table: Methods and callbacks have bidirectional relationship.

-    - API-feature relationship table

-      Group APIs by feature.
+    - API-feature relationship table: Group APIs by feature.

   - API topics